 SHOW uses a variety of health assessments methods to capture information not available before about the health of Wisconsin residents.
-These assessments include: in-person interviews, paper questionnaires, computer-assisted surveys, physical measurements and laboratory tests.
+These assessments include: in-person interviews, paper questionnaires, computer-assisted surveys, physical measurements, actigraph measurements of activity and sleep, and laboratory tests.

 SHOW measures a broad range of health information.
 These include many conditions and health-related characteristics that, to date, have only been measured by self-report.
 These conditions include high blood pressure and high cholesterol.
 Additionally, the use of computer-assisted questionnaires provide previously unavailable information about nutrition and exercise habits, access to health care, health care use and other health related behaviors.

 All the information collected by the Survey of the Health of Wisconsin is confidential.
 SHOW publishes results in summarized fashion, but no data on individual survey participants will be released or given away to any outside party.
 With the study participant's permission, the information will be available to qualified researchers well into the future and will be used to monitor the health of Wisconsin communities and to design programs that improve the health of residents.